vafreitas/UICodeKit/README.md

 ## Introduction

-VFNetwork is a protocol-oriented network layer that will help you assemble your requests in just a few steps.
+UICodeKit is a Viewcode alternative to help you assemble your controllers in just a few steps.

 ## How to use